(Pocket-lint) - Email. Ugh. Just seeing that word can bring a wave of stress upon us like nothing else.

 Boxer is an email, calendar, and contacts app built around gestures, with the purpose of letting you swipe away emails until you reach inbox zero.
 It also features to-do lists, push notifications, and a dashboard for important items, among many other impressive things.
-It even supports all major email providers including Gmail and iCloud (except for POP3-based email).
+It even supports all major email providers including Gmail and iCloud (except for POP3-based email on iOS).

 TypeApp Mail, like some of the other apps on this list, supports all major email providers and, more notably, POP3 accounts.
 It offers a unified accounts experience, threaded conversations, smart push notifications, and both landscape and portrait view.

 Spike isn't a traditional email client.
 It turns your emails into messages or conversations, sort of like you'd see in a messaging app.
 It supports Google, Yahoo, AOL, and iCloud accounts, and it features native push notifications, groups, and calling.
 It also offers a dark mode.

 Triage - similar to Spike - isn't a traditional email client.
 There are no folders, for instance.

 It simply displays your emails as a stack of cards, and you swipe a mail card to either archive it or keep it.
 If you need to reply or forward a message, simply tap on the card to reveal more options.
 Triage supports Gmail, iCloud, and other IMAP-based email.